Prosecutors Show Support For L A Sheriff Candidate Jim Mc Donnell

 The campaign for Sheriff of Los Angeles County stirring-up political power from the law enforcement establishment.
-In March 2014 political powerhouse former DA Steve Cooley and his hand picked successor Jackie Lacey took the lead by endorsing their candidate.
-If the Prosecutors have their way, the pleasant and likeable Long Beach Police Chief Jim McDonnell will follow sixteen years of Hispanic leadership of the L A County Sheriff’s Department that catapulted Sheriff Leroy Baca, into one the country’s most prominent Latino leaders.
-It appears the L A law enforcement establishment is ready to return to Anglo leadership.
+In March 2014 political powerhouse former DA Steve Cooley and his hand-picked successor, Jackie Lacey took the lead by endorsing their candidate.
+If the Prosecutors have their way, the pleasant and likable Long Beach Police Chief Jim McDonnell will follow sixteen years of Hispanic leadership of the LA County Sheriff’s Department that catapulted Sheriff Leroy Baca, into one the country’s most prominent Latino leaders.
+It appears the LA law enforcement establishment is ready to return to Anglo leadership.

 Former DA Steve Cooley, Chief Jim McDonnell, DA Jackie Lacey

-Observers feared that L A District Attorneys are concerned that Sheriff’s Candidate Lt.
+Observers feared that LA District Attorneys are concerned that Sheriff’s Candidate Lt.
 Patrick Gomez, the lone Hispanic in the race, may take votes away from their “favored” candidates as they blocked his participation in their Sheriff’s Candidate Forum.
 The Forum was held in Boyle Heights on April 17th where candidates traditionally come to court the Latino Community.
 But this time they were shocked to learn that the only Latino candidate running for Sheriff was not allowed to speak in the debate.
-According to Hispanic activist and L A County Deputy District Attorney Richard Ceballos (Ceballos CV) who served as Co-Chair of the event, Lt.
+According to Hispanic activist and LA County Deputy District Attorney Richard Ceballos (Ceballos CV) who served as Co-Chair of the event, Lt.
 Patrick Gomez was not invited because he considered him not to be a “viable candidate.”
-When asked if the numerous ethnic prosecutor groups listed as “C0-Sponsors” on debate flyers had voted to exclude Gomez from debate, Ceballos said no, but the group representatives did.
-Full Disclosure’s Leslie Dutton invited Richard Ceballos to explain on camera the reasons why he excluded Gomez, but he declined, citing he is a L .
-A. County District Attorney, in spite of the fact that his name was listed as Co-Chair of the event and introduced the chosen five candidates from the podium.
+When asked if the numerous ethnic prosecutor groups listed as “C0-Sponsors” on debate flyers had voted to exclude Gomez from the debate, Ceballos said no, but the group representatives did.
+Full Disclosure’s Leslie Dutton invited Richard Ceballos to explain on camera the reasons why he excluded Gomez, but he declined, citing he is an LA County District Attorney, in spite of the fact that his name was listed as Co-Chair of the event and introduced the chosen five candidates from the podium.

 Candidate Patrick Gomez on FDN Video “Real Reasons Why Sheriff Leroy Baca Resigned”